ADHD in Children: Symptoms, Evaluations & Treatments

 To have ADHD Combined Type, an individual must meet the guidelines of both ADHD Primarily Inattentive and ADHD Primarily Hyperactive-Impulsive – that is, they must exhibit six of the nine symptoms listed for each sub-type.

-No ADHD test alone can diagnose ADHD.
-ADHD is a nuanced condition with three distinct sub-types (as detailed above), symptoms that appear along a spectrum of severity, and overlapping comorbid conditions that often complicate diagnosis and treatment.
+No ADHD test alone can diagnose symptoms of ADHD.
+ADHD is a nuanced condition with three distinct sub-types (as detailed above), symptoms that appear along a spectrum of severity, and overlapping comorbid conditions (learning disabilities, oppositional defiant disorder, etc.) that often complicate diagnosis and treatment.

 An evaluation for ADHD may start with a routine visit to the pediatrician, but chances are it won’t end it there.
 As a rule, most general practitioners are not trained in the idiosyncrasies of ADHD and its overlapping conditions, or not equipped to perform the in-depth evaluation needed.